Hypfer/lovelace-valetudo-map-card/README.md

 ### Dashboard resources

-When using HACS, there should be need to manually make Home Assistant aware of custom JavaScript resources of this custom card.
-Navigate to [**Settings** -> **Lovelace Dashboards** -> **Resources**](https://my.home-assistant.io/redirect/lovelace_resources/) in the web UI to verify the registration was succesfull.
+When using HACS, there should be no need to manually make Home Assistant aware of custom JavaScript resources of this custom card.
+Navigate to [**Settings** -> **Lovelace Dashboards** -> **Resources**](https://my.home-assistant.io/redirect/lovelace_resources/) in the web UI to verify the registration was successful.
 If no entry ending in `/valetudo-map-card.js` is present, it failed for some reason.

 To manually register the resource, click **Add Resource** via the web UI and add the URL `/local/community/lovelace-valetudo-map-card/valetudo-map-card.js`.